Desktop47-02.jpg

 LAND.png

-I have fond memories of the summer we arrived in Venezuela during which I lived in my beloved uncle’s home, adjacent to his atelier.
-The most gentle human I have ever met, he was an artist and tailor who fabricated custom-made shirts for diplomats, professionals, and television personalities in Caracas.
+I have fond memories of the summer we arrived in Venezuela, when I lived in my beloved uncle’s home, adjacent to his atelier.
+The gentlest human I have ever met, he was an artist and tailor who crafted custom-made shirts for diplomats, professionals, and television personalities in Caracas.
 My cousins and I scavenged for linen and cotton remnants to make clothing for our dolls.
-Because I am blessed with a creative gene and —some might say— cursed with my kin’s perfectionism, barring my family nothing fuels my senses more than designing and weaving detail-driven beauty into everyday life.
+Blessed with a creative gene—and, some might say, cursed with my kin’s perfectionism—nothing, barring my family, fuels my senses more than designing, writing and weaving detail-driven beauty into everyday life.

 Southern Spain, circa 2011 In his retirement home studio, ever the student, my godfather/uncle humbly shares art tips with my children.